terrorizer1980/lxd-pkg-ubuntu/doc/rest-api.md

  * X-LXD-uid: 0
  * X-LXD-gid: 0
  * X-LXD-mode: 0700
- * X-LXD-type: one of "directory" or "file"
+ * X-LXD-type: one of "directory", "file" or "symlink"
  * X-LXD-write: overwrite (or append, introduced with API extension "file\_append")

 This is designed to be easily usable from the command line or even a web